process-analytics/bpmn-visualization-js/docs/contributors/development.md

 ## Requirements

 - `Node.js` 14.x (may work with other versions but without any guarantee)
 - `npm` 6 (may work with other versions but without any guarantee).
-In particular, we use [lockfileVersion: 1](https://docs.npmjs.com/cli/v7/configuring-npm/package-lock-json#lockfileversion)
+In particular, we use [lockfileVersion: 1](https://docs.npmjs.com/cli/v7/configuring-npm/package-lock-json#lockfileversion).
+To ensure you use the (latest) npm 6 version, run `npm i -g npm@6`
 - `Supported OS` Windows/Linux/macOS (see the GitHub Build workflow for more details)

 ## Build